HITsz-TMG/Awesome-Large-Multimodal-Reasoning-Models/README.md

 </details>

 ### 2.3 Stage 3 Language-Centric Long Reasoning - System-2 Thinking and Planning

+While structural reasoning introduces predefined patterns to guide MLLMs toward more systematic reason- ing, it remains constrained by shallow reasoning depth and limited adaptability.
+To handle more complex multimodal tasks, recent work aims to develop System-2-style reasoning (Kahneman, 2011).
+Unlike fast and reactive strategies, this form of reasoning is deliberate, compositional, and guided by explicit planning.
+By extending reasoning chains, grounding them in multimodal inputs, and training with supervised or reinforce- ment signals, these models begin to exhibit long-horizon reasoning and adaptive problem decomposition.

 <p align="center">
   <img src="images/stage3_o1_and_r1.png" alt="progress" width="800" />